-At the Strasbourg Xmas market, the well-loved ingredients of the tarte flambée are put on baguettes, resulting in baguette flambée.
+At the market, the well-loved ingredients of the tarte flambée are put on baguettes, resulting in baguette flambée.
 They’re more portable in this format and easier to eat at the market chalets.
 Check out Place Broglie for a seemingly endless selection.

 Mannele – Brioche treats shaped like a little man, mannele are Alsatian pastries that have raisins or chocolate chips for eyes.
 They’re made particularly for Saint Nicolas Day on December 6th but are available throughout the holiday season.
 Local chocolaterie Jacques Bockel makes its own, non-traditional version from chocolate with different fillings like hazelnut and salted caramel.

-More Things to do in Strasbourg
+More to do at Christmas in Strasbourg

 Visit Strasbourg Cathedral